sebaguro/AstroOD/README.md

 Description:

-This project aims to develope an alternative funding protocol for the Open Development of Astronomy and astrophyscs based on open blockchain ledger technology, as a straw-personal model.
+This project aims to develope an alternative funding protocol for the Open Development of Astronomy and astrophyscs based on open blockchain ledger technology, as a straw-persons model.

-The main motivation is to stop the hemorrhage or the "brain-drain' of Astronomy and Astrophysics grey-matter, as measured over the last fifty years in `Public Universities', when the 'large' US University 'Market' is taken as a proxy, but it also aims to foster complimentary development and innovation for Astronomy based on decentralized governance.
+The main motivation is to stop the hemorrhage or the "brain-drain' of Astronomy and Astrophysics grey-matter, as measured over the last fifty years in `Public Universities', when the 'large' US University 'Market' is taken as a proxy, but it also aims to foster complimentary open development and innovation for Astronomy based on decentralized governance.

-It attempts to be a network, that could be run on an "affiliated astropy package", subgraph tech etc.,  that validates use of astropy modules that are part of publications, and other Open Development metrics etc as an alternative funding source based on the "Decentralized Finance
+It attempts to be a network, that could be run on an "coordinated astropy package", subgraph tech etc.,  that validates use of astropy modules that are part of publications, and other Open Development metrics etc as an alternative funding source based on the "Decentralized Finance
 Movement" liquidity.